skiptools/swift-sqlcipher/README.md

-# swift-sqlite
+# swift-sqlcipher

-swift-sqlite is a cross-platform modernization of the [SQLite.swift] project.
+swift-sqlcipher is a C source packaging of [SQLite3] with the [SQLCipher] and [Full-text search] extensions, along with a [SQLiteDB] Swift package that provides API parity with the [SQLite.swift] project.

+It is meant to be a platform-agnostic project and does not presume the presence of any specific SQLite binary.
-It includes [SQLite3] with [Full-text search] and [SQLCipher] extensions, and works out-of-the-box on macOS, iOS, Linux, Android, and Windows.
+It works out-of-the-box on macOS, iOS, Linux, Android, and Windows.

 ## Features